comp426-2022-fall/a99-group01/README.md

 **DUE:** 2022-12-08T15:00 (End of Exam Period)

-The app should be fully documented, including setup instructions, full API documentation, and user instructions, as well as your planning workflow (notes, GitHub Project boards, discussions archives, etc.).

 Your team will create a <= 3-minute video describing your app to present to the class about your app.
 This can be a very basic walkthrough, or a description/presentation of features/use cases, or something else.
 Be creative.